zxllxz2/cloud-office-front/README.md

 # Cloud Office Platform
-The Cloud Office Platform is a staff admin system with Role-Based Access Control.
-This repository is the front-end part of this platform.
+The Cloud Office Platform a full-stack project of an employee management platform with Role-Based Access Control.
+This repository is the front-end architecture.

 ## Project setup
 ```